-The value of the parameter VERIFY_CERTIFICATES in the zowe-certificates.env file in the KEYSTORE_DIRECTORY controls whether Zowe's servers validate the authenticity of any southbound certificates at runtime.
-If the value is true, then the certificate must be signed by a recognized certificate authority (CA), and if the value is false then self-signed certificates are allowed.
-This section of the keystore configuration is only required if you are using VERIFY_CERTIFICATES=true.
+The value of the parameter VERIFY_CERTIFICATES and NONSTRICT_VERIFY_CERTIFICATES in the zowe-certificates.env file in the KEYSTORE_DIRECTORY controls whether Zowe's servers validate the authenticity of any southbound certificates at runtime.
+If the NONSTRICT_VERIFY_CERTIFICATES value is true, then the certificate must be signed by a recognized certificate authority (CA), and if the value is false then Zowe services will not validate authenticity of the certificate.
+If the VERIFY_CERTIFICATES value is true, beyond the validation of NONSTRICT_VERIFY_CERTIFICATES, Zowe will also validate if the certificate "Common Name" or "Subject Alternate Name" (SAN) matches the domain name.
+This section of the keystore configuration is only required if you are using VERIFY_CERTIFICATES=true or NONSTRICT_VERIFY_CERTIFICATES=true.

-When you set VERIFY_CERTIFICATES=true, then Zowe will validate the authenticity of the z/OSMF certificate, so the root CA of the z/OSMF certificate must be connected with the Zowe key ring.
+When you set VERIFY_CERTIFICATES=true or NONSTRICT_VERIFY_CERTIFICATES=true, then Zowe will validate the authenticity of the z/OSMF certificate, so the root CA of the z/OSMF certificate must be connected with the Zowe key ring.
 You can connect them by setting the label ROOTZFCA.